mmgen/mmgen-wallet/doc/wiki/using-mmgen/Altcoin-and-Forkcoin-Support.md

 ##### Transacting example:

-*Note: All addresses and filenames in the examples to follow are bogus.
-You must replace them with real ones.*
+*Note: All addresses and filenames in the examples to follow are bogus and must be replaced with real ones.*

 Generate some ETH addresses with your default wallet: